Frequently Asked Questions

 -

 I offer a wide range of colors, including various shades of colors from the rainbow and reactive hues that transform with heat/flame exposure.
-I greatly value when clients share photos, stories, concepts or favorite colors to help my utilize my palate to make something special for them.
+I greatly value when clients share photos, stories, concepts or favorite colors to help my utilize my palette to make something special for them.

 -